bpiel/guildsman/README.md

 # Guildsman

-**NOTE** : This project is pre-pre-alpha, at best.
+**NOTE** : This project is in pre-release status.
 My current goal is to release a *friendly* (docs, examples, tests) alpha before 2018 arrives.

 ## Resources